datanav/docs/technical/superoffice-webcrm.rst

      - "string"

-SuperOffice User to Webcrm Users
+SuperOffice User to WebCRM Users
 --------------------------------
-Every SuperOffice User will be synchronized with a Webcrm Users.
+Every SuperOffice User will be synchronized with a WebCRM Users.

-Once a link between a SuperOffice User and a Webcrm Users is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice User and a WebCRM Users is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice User and a Webcrm Users:
+The following properties are synchronized between a SuperOffice User and a WebCRM Users:

 .. list-table::
    :header-rows: 1

    * - SuperOffice User Property
-     - Webcrm Users Property
+     - WebCRM Users Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - personEmail
      - UserEmail
      - "string"